AsturaPhoenix/trip_planner_aquamarine/README.md

 ```
 flutter build web --base-href "/trip_planner_aquamarine/"
 ```

-Remember to add your Google Maps API key to `build/web/index.html`.

 CI pushes a release build of the master branch to the alpha server at http://34.83.198.158/trip_planner_aquamarine automatically.